Combat Zone, Boston: Art

 In 2010, the Howard Yezerski Gallery in Boston (now the Miller Yezerski Gallery) hosted an exhibit titled "Boston Combat Zone: 1969-1978", featuring black-and-white photographs by Roswell Angier, Jerry Berndt, and John Goodman.
 At the opening, several former Combat Zone entertainers were critical of what they saw as an overemphasis on the area's negative aspects.

+Comic Books

+George Pérez's 1987 run on DC Comics' Wonder Woman (which established Boston as the heroine's primary base of operations) would occasionally feature the Combat Zone as a setting.
+Its most prominent appearance centered on a sex worker who deliberately parodied the heroine as part of her act, and was murdered by a religious fanatic.

 Games

 The Combat Zone is portrayed in Fallout 4 as an explorable area.
-In the video game, which is set in a post-apocalyptic fictional Boston, the "Combat Zone" takes on a literal meaning as an area for human barbed wire steel cage matches.
+In the video game, which is set in a post-apocalyptic fictional Boston, the "Combat Zone" takes on a literal meaning as an adult theater which has been repurposed into a deathmatch fighting club by the local bandits.